 - 4.1.6.1 Each departmental unit with tenure lines shall have one Promotion and Tenure Committee consisting of all tenured faculty members, excluding the department chair and excluding those who must recuse themselves (see section 4.1.8.8).
 In departments with fewer than four (4) tenured faculty members, the tenured faculty members will make nominations of tenured faculty in allied disciplines on campus and will elect from those nominated for a total of four (4) members who will serve for one year.
 Every election made to or by departmental Promotion and Tenure Committees shall use the procedures in Robert's Rules of Order as currently revised. - 4.1.6.2 The departmental chair shall schedule all departmental PTC meetings.
 While the chair shall be responsible for knowing and sharing both information about procedural matters and information requested by the committee, the chair's role in the committee's deliberations and decision shall be minimal.
-The departmental chair shall not vote on the PTC. - 4.1.6.3 At its first meeting, the PTC will elect a committee chair from among its members.
-The committee chair's responsibilities include: compiling the votes of the committee members, and forwarding the votes and the vote justification letters to both the departmental chair and dean. - 4.1.6.4 Tenured faculty members on OCSA or Family and Medical Leave are not required to serve on the PTC while on full paid or unpaid leave (6.2.3.3).
+The departmental chair shall not vote on the PTC. - 4.1.6.3 Prior to September 15 of the Academic Year in which the PTC Chair shall serve, the PTC will elect a committee chair from among its members.
+The committee chair's responsibilities shall include: presiding over meetings of the PTC; compiling the votes of the committee members, and forwarding the votes and the vote justification letters to both the departmental chair and dean.
+Prior to presiding over the first PTC meeting of the Academic Year, the PTC Chair shall complete training approved by the Vice Provost for Faculty Affairs on the role and responsibilities of the committee chair. - 4.1.6.4 Tenured faculty members on OCSA or Family and Medical Leave are not required to serve on the PTC while on full paid or unpaid leave (6.2.3.3).
 However, they are eligible to serve should they decide to do so.